-In rare cases, a student may fall ill on the day of a final exam.
+In rare cases, a student may fall ill on the day of a cumulative assessment.
 A parent must call the Attendance Office to verify the student's illness.
-Students who miss a final exam due to illness must make arrangements with the individual teacher to make up the exam.
-If a student must miss a final exam for a planned, verified, legitimate excused reason (medical appointment that cannot be rescheduled, death of a family member, mandatory court appearance), the student and parent must submit a Request to Reschedule Final Exam form available from the Assistant Principal of Counseling.
-Students will present the form to the teacher who may or may not approve the request.
-Once the request has been approved by the teacher, the student will submit the form to the Assistant Principal of Counseling for final approval.
+Students who miss a cumulative assessment due to illness must make arrangements with the individual teacher to make up the assessment.
+If a student must miss a quarter or semester assessment for a planned, verified, legitimate excused reason (medical appointment that cannot be rescheduled, death of a family member, mandatory court appearance), the student and parent must contact the student's counselor to make arrangements for an alternative date for the assessment.
+Once the request has been approved, the teacher and students will work together to arrange an alternative date and time for the assessment missed.
 Students and parents are encouraged to avoid rescheduling final exams unless it is absolutely necessary to do so.
-Please note that a teacher may require the student missing a regularly-schedule final exam to take the exam early or to return after the last day of school to make up the exam.
+Please note that a teacher may require the student missing a regularly-scheduled cumulative assessment to complete the assessment early or to return after the last day of school to make up the assessment.